 Whilst Type 1 diabetes can rarely be avoided, Type 2 can.
 One of the leading causes of Type 2 diabetes is an unhealthy lifestyle so the condition can be prevented, or the chance significantly reduced, by doing the following:

 Diabetes affects a large number of us in the UK, but symptoms are highly manageable with the right treatment.
 For Type 1 diabetes, you can take insulin shots provided by your GP to maintain healthy blood sugar levels.
 For Type 2 diabetics, a combination of medication and altering existing lifestyle choices can work effectively to not only alleviate symptoms but to reduce the risk of further complications in the future such as heart disease and stroke.
-Metformin is treatment clinically proven to reduce any symptoms of diabetes, as well as decreasing the risk of future conditions associated with the condition.
+Metformin is treatment used to reduce any symptoms of diabetes, as well as decreasing the risk of future conditions associated with the condition.
 These tablets are available to buy in dosages 500mg and 850mg from OnlineClinic and you can visit our informational pages for more advise on managing the symptoms of diabetes.